EliasBelz/ski-gpt/README.md

 ![Ski knowledge](/img/agent.png)

 ### Take3
-/!\ Currently hosted on ski-gpt.streamlit.app /!\\

 Uses Pinecone and langchain but no chat agent.
 This is a simpler more limited approach, but on average has the best results.

+### Take4
+/!\ Currently hosted on ski-gpt.streamlit.app /!\\

+Uses Pinecone and OpenAI function calling for tool use.
+Also added conversational memory.
 ## Tools:
 Tools for embedding data and uploading to vector databases.